pkoch/cv/README.md

 # Paulo Köch
 Portuguese citizen, living in Porto. hi@pko.ch, +351 934 902 555. <https://www.linkedin.com/in/pkoch/>

+## Head of Backend at Doist – 2021 to 2022

+**Managed a team of 7 engineers**.
+Redesigned team's workflow to make all work known, discoverable, and its priority agreed upon by all stakeholders.
+Made the team's interface with the rest of the company simple and well-known, work planning went from closed-room black-box to 100% open and its trade-offs understood by everyone.

+**Modernized two decade-old Python codebases**.
+Oversaw and implemented a lot of improvements, including refactorings, introduction of modern tooling (Poetry, mypy, pylint, flake8, pyupgrade, etc), moving to Python 3, implementing CD, etc.

 ## Head of Engineering at Fractal – 2019 to 2020
 **Managed a team of 7 engineers**.
 Redesigned engineering's workflow by **implementing Kanban across Product and Development** and isolating interruptions into their own flow.
 This made developers be more than ticket-takers, neutralized distractions, and created a consistent delivery cadence.